latebitflip-io/Bulwark.Auth.Admin/README.md

-# Bulwark.Auth.Admin
+# Bulwark.Auth.Admin (BETA)

-Bulwark.Auth.Admin is a add-on for Bulwark.Auth which is JWT token authentication and account management service that easily fits into any infrastructure.
+Bulwark.Auth.Admin is a add-on aoi for Bulwark.Auth which is an api based developer focused auth subsystem for any infrastructure.

 Bulwark admin adds user management and administration to Bulwark.Auth.